-We had one of the best lamb tagines in the Berber garden, Tiznit.
+We had one of the best mutton tagines in the Berber garden, Tiznit.

-Here you can see Auberge Toufliht restaurant and hotel.
+Here you can see a terrace of a hotel in Atlas Mountains - Auberge Toufliht.
+It is a great place to top by and eat.
 If this place is full at the time you're here, you can try out the restaurant on top of it with even better view to the valley.

 The desert in Morocco